Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is an addiction treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA.
 It is operated by a private non-profit organization.
-Womens Institute For Family Health provides buprenorphine detox, suboxone prescription and administers naltrexone.
-Some of the treatment approaches used by Womens Institute For Family Health include dialectical behavior therapy, motivational interviewing and counseling for substance abuse.
-Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detox.
-Womens Institute For Family Health provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin detoxification.
-It also provides supervised heroin detox and residential treatment for heroin abuse.
-Other addiction treatment offered includes treatment for gambling disorder.
+Womens Institute For Family Health provides administers naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Womens Institute For Family Health include matrix model, brief intervention services and trauma counseling.
+Womens Institute For Family Health also specializes in detox services and offers inpatient heroin detox.
+Womens Institute For Family Health provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin services and outpatient heroin detox services.
+It also provides medical heroin detox and residential treatment for heroin use.
+Other addiction treatment offered includes gambling disorder treatment.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139